 To access the Oneflow platform as a user, the user needs to be active.

 See the Oneflow help center to learn how to manage users.

-User permission system allows you to grant and restrict the permissions given to users in a workspace.
-A user may have permissions to create contracts in one workspace but only manage templates in another workspace.
+The user permission system allows you to grant and restrict the permissions given to users in a workspace.
+A user may have permission to create contracts in one workspace but only manage templates in another workspace.